nodejs/board/README.md

 - The board members elected in the 2016 election are:
   - Ashley Williams [@ashleygwilliams](https://github.com/ashleygwilliams) for a 2 year term.
   - Feross Aboukhadijeh [@feross](https://github.com/feross) for a 1 year term.

-For more information about Individual Membership on the Board, see below.

 ## Cost